February 23, 2014

 Whether you love terminal customization or feel more Rand Paul with your ‘.bash_profile’, this tip will change your life.
 This is one of the first commands I run on a new machine, and it has been an invaluable visualization tool for as long as I can remember.

 git config --global alias.lg "log --color --graph --abbrev-commit --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr)%C(bold blue)<%an>%Creset'"

 This command creates a new ‘git lg’ alias to use instead of the default ‘git log’.
 What does running

 git lg do exactly?
 It turns this mess:

 Beautiful, isn’t it?
-You get more information above the fold by removing the noise.
+You get more information above the fold by removing noise.
 And as an added bonus, you can see your branches ebb and flow across your repository.
-This can be super helpful for navigation and rebasing, and invaluable when used in merge-based workflows like GitHub’s.
+This can be super helpful for navigation and rebasing, and invaluable within merge-based workflows like GitHub’s.